erwan-lemonnier/cloud-storage-image-resizer/README.md

 A python module to import, rotate, crop and resize pictures into Google Cloud Storage

+## DISCLAIMER

+THIS IS NOT AN OFFICIAL GOOGLE MODULE.

 ## Synopsis

 Typical usecase: fetch a bunch of image and generate thumbnails of various